-So you've bundled up all the pieces of your scholarship application and sent them off before the deadline.
+So you've bundled up all the pieces of your application and sent them off before the deadline.
 (Good job on that, by the way.)
-So when can you expect to hear back?
+When can you expect to hear back?
 Probably not as soon as you'd like.
-It usually takes around 3 to 5 months to hear the results.
-So this part is going to involve a lot of waiting and checking your email.
+It takes 3 to 5 months to get the results.

 Check your email!

 Did you give the scholarship agency your school email address, but you only check your personal email account?
-Make sure that the email address you gave to the agency is current and you are checking it regularly.
-If you applied for scholarships through your school, they will use your school email address by default.
-Also make sure the scholarship agency has your current address and phone number.
-You don't want to miss a call saying you won a scholarship.
+Make sure the email address and phone number you gave the agency is current and you are checking it regularly.
+You don't want to miss a message saying you won a scholarship.

 Accept the award